 There are several minibus tour companies to choose from in the lakes if you want to take the stress out of sightseeing, and Bluebird Tours are based in Coniston. – http://www.bluebird-tours.co.uk

-Cafes and pubs with outside seating abound here, and include the 400-year-old Black Bull Inn, makers of the celebrated local brew, Coniston Bluebird Ale.
-A little further off, The Drunken Duck Inn, set in countryside between Coniston and Ambleside, has an excellent reputation for high-end gastro-pub food.
-You should try to visit Chesters By the River at Skelwith Bridge, too, a delightful tearoom and gift shop with a mouth-watering lunch menu and range of homemade cakes.
+Cafes and pubs with outside seating abound here.
+Visit the 400-year-old Black Bull Inn, makers of the celebrated local brew, Coniston Bluebird Ale.
+A little further off, The Drunken Duck Inn, has an excellent reputation for high-end gastro-pub food.
+You should try to visit Chesters By the River at Skelwith Bridge, too.
+It is a delightful tearoom and gift shop with a mouth-watering lunch menu and range of homemade cakes.
 Our Plaice on Lake Road in Coniston is a fish-and-chip takeaway.

 Please follow this link for some of our further thoughts on where to eat out during your stay: https://www.lakelovers.co.uk/coniston-cottages/dining-out/